rahimoddin/Frontend/README.md

 ### 3 principles

-	1. Single Immutable State Tree first principle of redux * whole state of app as one JS object.
+1. Single Immutable State Tree
+* first principle of redux * whole state of app as one JS object.
-		Everything that changes date or state of the ui should be part of one state tree.
+* Everything that changes date or state of the ui should be part of one state tree.

 2. Actions
-		An action plane js object describing the change.
+* An action plane js object describing the change.
-		A state is read-only, only way to change it by dispatching an action.
+* A state is read-only, only way to change it by dispatching an action.
-		A plane JS object describing in minimal way.
+* A plane JS object describing in minimal way.
-		It can be intiated by user action or network request.
+* It can be intiated by user action or network request.

 3. Reducer Function (pure functions)
-		State mutation in the app needs to be described as pure mutation.
+* State mutation in the app needs to be described as pure mutation.
-		It takes the previous state and action being dispatched and returns next state of the application.
+* It takes the previous state and action being dispatched and returns next state of the application.
-		This function is called reducer and it has be pure.
+* This function is called reducer and it has be pure.

-Redux
-createStore() method to create the store.
+**Redux - createStore() method to create the store.**

 ### Store
 * binds together the 3 priciples of Redux